nicklockwood/FXForms/README.md

 Displaying a form (basic)
 ----------------------------

 To display your form in a view controller, you have two options: `FXForms` provides a `UIViewController` subclass called `FXFormViewController` that is designed to make getting started as simple as possible.
-To set up `FXFormViewController`, just create it as normal and set your foam as follows:
+To set up `FXFormViewController`, just create it as normal and set your form as follows:

 ```objc
 FXFormViewController *controller = [[FXFormViewController alloc] init];